Legislative Relationship Between Centre and State

 Option d – Capitation taxes

-Public Health and Sanitation are included in the Constitution of India in
+Public Health and Sanitation in the Indian Constitution come under

 (a) Union List